Smoker vs. Non smoking - who works more efficiently?

 - If I hire someone who smokes, I would probably introduce flexible breaks for everyone.

-- To interrupt his work on a regular basis, even if only briefly, is considered healthy in the long term anyway.
-At the same time, however, conflict potential could be avoided because everyone would be treated equally.
+- Interrupting your work regularly, even if only briefly, is considered healthy in the long term anyway.
+At the same time, however, the potential for conflict could be avoided because everyone would be treated equally.